mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If set, the array should contain at least one document.
 The structure of each document is defined in `collectionData`_.
-Before each test and for each `collectionData`_, the test runner MUST drop and the collection and insert the specified documents (if any) using a "majority" write concern.
+Before each test and for each `collectionData`_, the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
 If no documents are specified, the test runner MUST create the collection with a "majority" write concern.

-  The behavior to explicitly create a collection when no documents are specified is primarily used for testing transactions, since collections cannot be created within transactions.

 .. _tests: